 What happens on Opening Day?

 On Opening Day, you'll probably arrive with your family by car (HP staff can also pick you up from the airport).
 Counselors will show you where to park, and where to drop off your luggage.
 Be sure to keep any medicines out of your bag so you can take them to the camp nurse at check-in.
-If it's your first time at camp, you'll receive a special invitation to eat lunch with one of your cabin counselors before check-in.
+If it's your first time at camp, you'll receive a special invitation to meet your cabin counselors before check-in.
 This is a great time to ask questions!
 Lunch will be in the dining hall, just below the parking area.
 During check-in, we'll make sure we have all your camp forms, you'll meet the camp nurse and turn over any medications you brought, you'll have your hair checked for lice, your parents will be able to set up a tab for you at the camp store (if they haven't already), and you'll receive your cabin assignment.
 After you've checked in, you and your family will walk to your cabin.
 Counselors will have dropped off your luggage in your cabin section, so you and your family can find your bags and unpack.
 One of your counselors will be in the cabin area if you need help.
 If you arrive with enough time, your parents can also go on a camp tour.
 Once everyone is checked in, there will be a short welcome ceremony at the Community Tree, and then all the parents will leave.
 You'll be introduced to your cabin counselors and the other campers in your cabin, then go for a tour of camp.
 Later, you'll go with the rest of your cabin to take your swim test and sign up for focus areas.
 Dinner the first night is usually spaghetti and homemade meatballs with salad and garlic bread - mmm!
-That evening there will be a ceremony where you learn which team you'll be on during your time at camp.
+If you're coming for a two-week camp, that evening there will be a ceremony where you learn which team you'll be on during your time at camp.
 When you come back the next year, you will be on the same team again, so it's exciting to see which team you'll join!
 Your cabin counselors will have special activities to help you get settled in for your first night.
 Be sure to ask them if you have any questions about anything that happened Opening Day - we want you to get off to a good start at camp!